-It’s quite normal for children to not always do as they’re told.
+It’s common for children to misbehave.
 Giving clear instructions and boundaries can help.

 For these to be effective, introduce them alongside positive reinforcement.
 Spend time with your child, give lots of praise, and keep rewarding the behaviours you want to see more of.

 Get your child’s attention and make eye contact.
 Try not to yell instructions from another room – go to where they are.
 It may help to:

 Give your child time to process instructions.
 This can take 10-15 seconds or longer if they’re in the middle of something.
 They may also need a lead-in to the request.
 For example, “Dinner is in 10 minutes.
 Please pack your things away before we eat.”
 You can follow this with the request, such as, “Please pack away your toys.
 It’s time for dinner.”

 Praise your child while they’re doing the task and let them know how pleased you are when they’re finished.
 You may need to use a consequence if your child won’t do as asked.
 But give a warning first so they have a chance to try.